 The post-load user exit is called if the loaded count of the job is greater than 0.
 The post-load user exit runs after the MDM Hub processes each block instead of at the end of the batch process.
 The post-load user exit runs for each record in the block after the MDM Hub processes the updates and inserts for all records in the block.

-The following image shows the load process and the user exits that the load process can call: block x=x+1 → post-load post-load post-load user exit for 1st user exit for nth user exit for last
+The following image shows the load process and the user exits that the load process can call:

 The post-load user exit runs within the load process in the following sequence: